 This and all articles include affiliate links for your shopping convenience.
-These links do not cost you anything to click but helps us to be able to write fun great articles like this.
+These links do not cost you anything to click but help us to be able to write fun great articles like this.

-I LOVE to use books as springboard into other learning activities.
-Most young learners relish story time and enjoy activities that flow from the stories.
+I LOVE to use books as a springboard for other learning activities.
+Most young learners relish storytime and enjoy activities that flow from the stories.
 I have a fabulous picture book to share with you today.
 The Gift of Nothing by Patrick McDonell.

 The Gift of Nothing

 What do you get from the person who has everything?
 Mooch, the cat, wants to give his best friend Earl, the dog, a present, but his friend already has everything.
 What to do?
 In a flash of inspiration Mooch decides to give his friend the gift of nothing, but where do you get nothing?

 - Can you find it on TV?

 - At the store?

 - Around the kids who are complain they have nothing to do?